 Our recent growth has placed, and is expected to continue to place, a significant strain on our managerial, operational and financial resources.
 To manage our potential growth, we must continue to implement and improve our operational and financial systems and to expand, train and manage our employee base.
+Most of our management has joined us within the last twelve months or plans to join us shortly.
+These individuals have not previously worked together and are in the process of integrating as a management team.
 We may not be able to effectively manage the expansion of our operations and our systems, procedures or controls may not be adequate to support our operations.
 Our management may not be able to achieve the rapid execution necessary to fully exploit the market opportunity for our products and services.
 Any inability to manage growth could have a material adverse affect on our business, results of operations, potential profitability and financial condition.